micha149/gulp-maven-deploy/README.md

 - Remove the additional config level from `options = {config: { ... }}` to `options = { ... }`
 - Callback function was removed.
 Use stream events `finish` or `error` to get notified about successful or unsuccessful deploys
+- Remove `artifactId` and `type` from config.
+They are now extracted from the file name.
+To influence them, rename the file in the gulp stream before piping it to `gulp-maven-deploy`

 ## Sample project